JGCRI/gcam-doc/solver.md

 current-version: v4.2
 ---

-At each time step, GCAM searches for a vector of prices that casue all markets to be cleared and all consistency conditions to be satisfied.
+At each time step, GCAM searches for a vector of prices that cause all markets to be cleared and all consistency conditions to be satisfied.
 The mapping from input prices to output market disequilibria is a vector function $$\vec y = F(\vec p)$$.
 The GCAM solver is responsible